hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 sudo sysctl -p
 ```

-8. Increase `fs.inotify.max_user_watches` from default 8192 (used by miniDLNA to monitor changes to filesystems); in a Terminal
+8. Increase system parameter `fs.inotify.max_user_watches` from default 8192 (used by miniDLNA to monitor changes to filesystems); in a Terminal
 ```
 # max_user_watches=262144
 # Per https://wiki.debian.org/minidlna and https://wiki.archlinux.org/title/ReadyMedia